Bradley-svg/GB-Heat-Pump-App-V1/docs/deployment-runbook.md

 - **Smoke tests**: `npm run test:smoke`.
 - **Security scans**: `npm run test:security`.
 - **API spot checks**: Use the HTTP client recipes in `docs/telemetry-api-design.md`.
+- **Telemetry parity review**: Export `telemetry.refactor.shadow_mismatch` counters from Datadog within one business day, document the comparison in the release ticket, and only flip `TELEMETRY_REFACTOR_MODE` to `refactor` once the review is signed off.
 - **Metrics**: Validate Grafana/Analytics dashboards show traffic for the new version ID.
 - **Alerting**: Leave the deploy channel quiet for at least twice the cron interval (10 minutes for the 5-minute offline cron) to ensure no alarms fire.